-Interestingly, if a necessary condition of the module condition can be expressed in PDDL, one can avoid to call modules during heuristic computations at all.
-E.g., in the transport domain introduced above, the condition that the package fits into the truck solely based on its volume is expressible in PDDL and is also a necessary condition for the module condition.
+port domain introduced above, the condition that the package fits into the truck solely based on its volume is expressible in PDDL and is also a necessary condition for the module condition.
 Since the value returned by this condition should suffice as a heuristic estimate, we can safely ignore the module condition in the heuristic state evaluation.
 As a side effect a lot of module calls are saved during search: Whenever a necessary PDDL condition is not satisfied, the module cannot be satisfied either.